sriramrokkam/k8s-training/kubernetes/exercise_10_helm_basics.md

 Next, check your installation by running `helm list`.
 It returns all installed releases including your chaoskube.
 You can reference it by its name.
 Get more information by running `helm status <your-releases-name>`

 Also check the pods running inside your kubernetes namespace.
-Don't forget to look into the logs of the chaoskube to see what would have happened with the dry-run flag set.
+Don't forget to look into the logs of the chaoskube to see what would have happened without the dry-run flag set.
 `kubectl logs -f pod/<your chaoskube-pod-name>`

 ## Step 5: clean up